Protect your home

 If you are not sure of how much to insure the property for, there are many tools and calculators online to assist you.

 If you have a home loan with Keystart, it is a requirement that your property must be adequately covered with building insurance.
 This protects your home and offers some protection to Keystart too.
 Insurance is an ongoing condition of your loan with Keystart, meaning you need to ensure you always have a current building insurance policy in place, with Keystart noted as your lender.
 If you change your insurance provider, you are required to let us know too.

-Keystart clients must select an insurance provider that is on the Register approved by Australian Prudential Regulation Authority (APRA).
+Keystart customers must select an insurance provider that is on the Register approved by Australian Prudential Regulation Authority (APRA).
 See the link at the bottom of this post.

 Each year you will need to provide us with a Certificate of Currency from your building insurance provider.
 This is a standard document that all insurers can provide which states the insurance company, policy number, sum insured for building and period of insurance.
 As the property is secured by your loan, Keystart must be noted as the interested party.

 If you have a shared ownership loan the Housing Authority must be noted as co-policyholder.
 If you have a strata-titled property, the building is likely to be insured as a whole.
 Keystart still requires confirmation that this insurance is in place and you will need to provide a Certificate of Currency.
 Your strata company, sometime referred to as body corporate, will be able to provide this to you.

 Many insurers have an online form to request a Certificate of Currency - making it easy to get a new Certificate each year.

 How to update your insurance details with Keystart